"For God has not given us a spirit of fear, but of power and of love and of a sound

 First, Paul says to stir up the gift* of God, which in the Greek means to rekindle God's gift.
 It's freely given and ours to keep, with all the benefits, including the Holy Spirit who dwells within!
 So let us open the gift and fan the flames!

-The Greek word used here for power is dunamis or dynamite in English.
+The Greek word used here for power is dunamis, where we get the English word for dynamite.
 It means force, miraculous power, ability, abundance, might.
-It is the same word used to describe the power that raised Jesus from the dead (Ephesians 1:19).
+It is the same word that is used to describe the power that raised Jesus from the dead (Ephesians 1:19).
 This dynamite power, this miraculous spirit power, is available to us; but we must "stir it up--fan the flames," which then allows us to love others (and ourselves) and be of sound-mind.
 Only then can we do all things through Christ who gives us strength, who gives us the endunamounti, the Greek term for enabling power or life-giving power---again, that same dynamite power that raised Jesus from the dead!
 (See Philippians 4:13).

 Finally, Paul exhorts Timothy to hold fast the pattern of sound words.
 We too must grab hold of God's Word, by reading it, studying it, memorizing it, and applying it in our lives.
 This requires self-discipline, enabled by the Holy Spirit, the basis of a sound-mind!